nersent/pace/README.md

 The core feature of Pace is incremental architecture, which allows O(1) constant-time updates of indicators, making it ideal for time sensitive low-frequency live trading.

+The goal of Pace is not to replace any existing technical analysis library, but rather provide a new approach and ways to write efficient trading strategies.

 > Note: Pace is in early development stage.
 Expect breaking changes.

 ## PineScript

-Pace indicators have been tested against TradingView PineScript indicators, meaning you should expect the same results.
+All Pace components and indicators have been tested against PineScript, ensuring the same results and easy migration.

 See [migration from PineScript](#pinescript-migration)